 Hotels, Tourism and the seeds of change

-The development of highways and commercial flights made it easier to travel than ever before, while geopolitical changes revealed the economic potential of the hospitality industry, generating a massive expansion of hotel chains and tourism.
+The 1960s was a remarkable decade for hospitality.
+The development of highways and commercial flights made it easier to travel than ever before, while geopolitical changes revealed the economic potential of the hospitality industry and a massive expansion of hotel chains and tourism.

 The early 1970s was a period of consolidation for the Ecole des Roches; the late 1970s, a period of dramatic change.